Bionic-AI-Solutions/AgenticMultimodalRAG/docs/Deployment-Guide.md

 git push origin v1.0.0
 ```

-**Note**: The GitHub Actions workflow will build and push Docker images to Docker Hub, but will not automatically deploy to your K3s cluster since it's not internet-accessible.
+**Note**: The GitHub Actions workflow will build and push Docker images to `registry.bionicaisolutions.com`, but will not automatically deploy to your K3s cluster.
 You'll need to deploy manually using one of the methods below.

 ## 🐳 Docker Deployment